 “Lost wages” usually refers to past income lost as the result of a personal injury.
-It is the plaintiff’s out-of-pocket losses up until the date of settlement or trial.
+It is your out-of-pocket losses up until the date of

-California law also allows plaintiffs to sue for the income they will be unable to earn in the future due to an accident or injury.
+California law also allows you to sue for the income you will be unable to earn in the future due to an accident or injury.
 This amount is usually referred to as “lost earning capacity” in California.

 California’s statute of limitations in personal injury cases is generally two years.1

 Some types of injuries have statutes of limitations that are longer or shorter, however.
 Medical malpractice claims, for instance, have a statute of limitations that can be as short as one year.2